DCAN-Labs/cdni-brain/docs/pipelines.md

     - `--derivatives /derivatives \` : Nibabies will use a segmentation from the segmentation pipeline (pre-postBIBSnet).
 This flag is used to clarify that the precomputed segmentation directory is being utilized.

     - `--cifti-output 91k \` : Possible choices: 91k, 170k.
 Output preprocessed BOLD as a CIFTI-dense time series.
 Optionally, the number of grayordinate can be specified (default is 91k, which equates to 2mm resolution).
 Default: False

-    - `--topup-max-vols 2 \` [**Deprecated as of 22.2.0] **:used to limit frames per run to use from PEPolar fmaps, useful when there are more than one pair of runs that have type _dir-AP _and _dir-PA_ in the /fmap directory to prevent topup distortion correction from taking excessively long

     - `-vv \` : level 2 verbose log output, useful for troubleshooting